Reisz/Benchmarks/README.md

 Geometric mean is used, as it works correctly with normalized values (see [Flemming and Wallace](plots/paper4.pdf)).

 ### Gnuplot script
-The script `plots/all.plt` will create PDF plots for all benchmark types (currently hard-coded), as well as `output/plots/average.pdf` and `output/plots/fastest.pdf` from `output/data/combined.dat`.
+The script `plots/all.plt` will create PDF plots for all benchmark types (currently hard-coded), as well as `output/plots/average.pdf` and `output/plots/fastest.pdf` from `output/data/combined.dat` and `output/plots/iperf.pdf` from `output/data/iperf.dat`.

 ## Results
 The following plots show benchmark results for the HiFive Freedom Unleashed (`riscv`) and the Raspberry Pi 4 Model B (`pi`).
 The compiler versions are `9.1.0` for the HiFive and `8.3.0` for the Pi.